valory-xyz/brand-and-press-kit-agents-unleashed/README.md

 #### One liner
 The network/platform^^ for co-owning AI.
 Olas enables everyone to own a share of AI, specifically autonomous agents.

-^^ 'Network' tends to be used for a web3 audience, and 'platform' for a web2 audience.

 #### Boilerplate
-* One of the first Crypto x AI projects, founded in 2021, Olas offers the composable [Olas Stack](https://olas.network/stack) for developing autonomous AI agents, and the [Olas Protocol](https://olas.network/protocol) for incentivizing their creation and co-ownership.
+* The network/platform^^ for co-owning AI.
+Olas enables everyone to own a share of AI, specifically autonomous agents.
+One of the first Crypto x AI projects, founded in 2021, Olas offers the composable [Olas Stack](https://olas.network/stack) for developing autonomous AI agents, and the [Olas Protocol](https://olas.network/protocol) for incentivizing their creation and co-ownership.
 Olas' mission is to incentivize and coordinate different parties to launch autonomous agents that form entire AI economies serving all humans.
 Olas is giving rise to agent economies across major blockchains.
 Check [the Olas website](https://olas.network/) to see how many hundreds of thousands of transactions have been made.
 In [Olas Predict](https://olas.network/services/prediction-agents), AI agents predict the future, using state-of-the-art AI models, then apply their predictions to on-chain markets.
 Learn more at [olas.network](https://olas.network).

+^^ 'Network' tends to be used for a web3 audience, and 'platform' for a web2 audience.

 #### More on...
 ##### The Olas Protocol